↑

 We grabbed three different kinds of candy canes: rainbow, peppermint, and blueberry.
 That’s what we had on hand.
 I’m frugal, so I encourage you to use whatever you can find if you don’t have my exact flavors around.

-I broke the candy canes so that they would easily fit into a cup of water, and we peeled the plastic cover off.
+I broke the candy canes so that they would easily fit into a cup of water, and we peeled the plastic wrap off.

 Next, we waited and watched as the candy cane colors started disappearing.
 At this point, I gave them each a candy cane to suck on while they watched.